bcgov/platform-developer-docs/push-pull-artifacts-artifactory.md

 You can now use this image in your build or deployment.

 ## Node Package Manager (NPM)
-In this section, we use the `npm-remote` repository in Artifactory as an example, which points to the [public default NPM repository](https://registry.npmjs.org).
-If you wish to pull from a different repository (such as a private one), please replace all references to `npm-remote` below with your repository's name.
+The `npm-remote` repository in Artifactory points to the [public default NPM repository](https://registry.npmjs.org).
+If you wish to pull from a different repository, such as a private one, replace all references to `npm-remote` below with your repository's name.

 1. Set the NPM registry: